 - Interior vs exterior paint: Paints may also differ simply based on the simple fact that they are made for exterior or interior painting.

-The price of different brands of paint varies, so if you are looking for do some DIY painting yourself, feel free to check out the following costs of paint from their site directly or from their distributors in Singapore:
+The price of different brands of paint varies, so if you are looking to do some DIY painting yourself, feel free to check out the following costs of paint from their site directly or from their distributors in Singapore:

 - Nippon Paint